Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Designed for you to get comfortable with your bike and move your legs after your flight, this easy short loop starts at your hotel and goes through the town of Monte Real into the surrounding farmland and follow un-trafficked roads for a loop along the Lis River.
-Watch out for some uneven pavement between kilometers 5 and 7.
+Designed to help you get comfortable on your bike and stretch your legs after your flight, this easy loop starts at your hotel, passes through the town of Monte Real, and follows quiet, untrafficked roads through surrounding farmland for a scenic ride along the Lis River.

 Included Meals: Breakfast, Dinner